 - Held at a level of security which is commensurate with the level of risk posed by that prisoner.

 - Where practicable, placed in correctional facilities with a regard to their community of interest and other support needs.

 - Supervised fairly and consistently with the aims of encouraging positive behaviours and maintaining security.

 - Provided with access to health care, to the same standard as in the community, in response to need, with an appropriate range of preventative services, and promoting continuity with external health services upon release.”

-This article (below) speaks of how Refugees are treated in other countries – not quite as evil and bigoted as us – and delivered to Gallipoli.
+This article (below) spoke of how Refugees are treated in other countries – not quite as evil and bigoted as us – and delivered to Gallipoli.
 That country ring a bell with anyone?
 Perhaps were we allegedly once fought for the freedom of …..
-Umm … forget it, I’m sure such principles are long lost on this country … <sigh>.
+Umm … forget it; I’m sure such principles are long lost in this country … <sigh>.